Retail investors turn attention to silver as GameStop shares retreat

 Retail traders poured a record A$40 million ($30.6 million) into Australian ETF Securities’ Physical Silver fund by the afternoon.
 A silver ETF in Japan surged 11%.

-Banks and brokers hold most of that but it is not clear whether they are net short on the metal or whether their bets offset very big physical holdings.
+“By buying silver ... you would be directly putting money into the pockets of the EXACT HEDGE FUNDS ON THE OTHER SIDE OF $GME,” wrote one user who urged investors to continue to buy GameStop.

-JPMorgan analysts said fundamentals did not justify a sustained decoupling of silver from gold.
-Gold prices rose less than 1% on Monday.
+“It will put you on the sidelines from this righteous and glorious war we are in.”

-Reporting by Tom Westbrook and Thyagaraju Adinarayan in London and Jeff Lewis in Toronto; Additional reporting by Gavin Maguire in Singapore, Luoyan Liu in Shanghai and Abhinav Ramnarayan, Sujata Rao and Karin Strohecker in London, Lewis Krauskopf, Devika Krishna Kumar and Marcelo Teixeira in New York; Writing by Sonya Hepinstall; Editing by Jan Harvey and Matthew Lewis
+Reporting by Tom Westbrook and Thyagaraju Adinarayan in London and Jeff Lewis in Toronto; Additional reporting by Gavin Maguire in Singapore, Luoyan Liu in Shanghai and Abhinav Ramnarayan, Sujata Rao and Karin Strohecker in London, Lewis Krauskopf, Devika Krishna Kumar and Marcelo Teixeira in New York; Writing by Sonya Hepinstall; Editing by Jan Harvey, Matthew Lewis & Shri Navaratnam

 Our Standards: The Thomson Reuters Trust Principles.